Testing Proxmox restores before you rely on them

 Keep backup retention long enough to cover quiet failures.
 The nasty cases are the ones that sit there for days.
 Corruption, ransomware, bad updates, and broken sync jobs often need more than a single nightly copy to recover from.
 If you keep only the last few runs, you may keep only the damage.

 Match backup frequency to change rate, not habit.
 A VM that changes once a week does not need the same schedule as a build box hammering disk all day.
-More backups are useful only if you can restore them and you have room to keep enough of them.
+More backups only help if you can restore them and you have room to keep enough of them.

 Keep one copy off the source host if the node dies.
 If the machine holding the VM also holds the only backup, the setup fails at the first serious fault.
 That is the sort of design that looks tidy right up until a power supply gives up.